robmorgan/go-lc3-vm/README.md

 # TODO

-- [ ] Fix Trap Codes for displaying output.
+- [x] Fix Trap Routines for displaying output.
 - [ ] Add a flag for debug output

 # LICENSE